oracle-livelabs/developer/ai-optimizer/evaluating/evaluating.md

 ### Objectives

-*List objectives for this lab using the format below*

 In this lab, you will:
-* Objective 1
-* Objective 2
-* Objective 3
+* Explore the *Testbed* tab
+* Generate a Q&A Test dataset
+* Perform an evaluation on the Q&A Testset

 ### Prerequisites (Optional)